codacy/docs/docs/repositories-configure/integrations/github-integration.md

 ![GitHub integration](images/github-integration.png)<!--TODO CY-6642 Update screenshot-->

-!!! important
-    Codacy uses the GitHub user that added the repositry to create [suggested fixes](#suggest-fixes) on pull requests.
-If this user loses access to the repository, another user with [administrator access to the repository](../../organizations/roles-and-permissions-for-organizations.md#permissions-for-github) must refresh the integration.

 ## Configuring the GitHub integration {: id="configuring"}

 To configure the GitHub integration, open your repository **Settings**, tab **Integrations**.